-Externally acquired intangible assets are initially recognised at cost less accumulated amortisation and impairment and subsequently amortised on a straight-line basis over their useful economic lives.
+Externally acquired intangible assets are initially recognised at cost and subsequently amortised on a straight-line basis over their useful economic lives.
 The amortisation expense is included within the cost of sales line in the consolidated income statement.

 The significant intangibles recognised by the Group and their useful economic lives are as follows:-